 The tech-savvy can also explore using smart controls for heating and electricity.
-These can be centrally based, or you can even install an app for your phone, so you’re able to control your power usage even when you’re not home.
-It’s great for adjusting heating times to suit your schedule – or even for those lights you forgot to switch off when you were in a hurry!
+These can be centrally based but look for an app for your phone you can use to control your power usage even when you’re not home.
+Enjoy maximum flexibility from adjusting heating times to suit your changing schedule to dimming lights you forgot to switch off before leaving home.

-Where your energy is already at maximum efficiency, it’s also important to consider your usage and where you might be able to cut back.
-Energy-efficiency measures are most effective when paired with monitored usage, so making small changes like remembering to switch off lights in rooms you’re not using or even turning your thermostat down by a degree or two can make a serious difference – both to your bills and to your carbon emissions.
+Energy-efficient appliances and gadgets on their own is just the start – it’s almost important to look at ways in which you can cut back your energy usage.
+Start making small behavioural changes like remembering to switch off lights in rooms you’re not using or turning your thermostat down by a degree or two – this can make a noticeable difference to both your bills and your carbon emissions.

-You should see a difference in your utility bills once you switch over to energy-efficient devices, but you can also get real-time updates on your energy usage with an energy monitor.
-An energy monitor includes a handheld or tabletop screen, a sensor unit and a transmitter that together help you see how much energy individual devices in your home are using.
+You should see a difference in your utility bills once you switch over to energy-efficient devices, but you can also get real-time updates on your energy usage with your smart meter’s energy monitor.
+This might be a separate handheld portable device, or you may have installed a companion app on your phone or tablet.
+Either way, they can reveal how much energy individual devices in your home are using.